Perfluorooctanesulfonic acid

-Perfluorooctanesulfonic acid (PFOS) (conjugate base perfluorooctanesulfonate) is a chemical compound having an eight-carbon fluorocarbon chain and a sulfonic acid functional group and thus a perfluorosulfonic acid.
+Perfluorooctanesulfonic acid (PFOS) (conjugate base perfluorooctanesulfonate) is a chemical compound having an eight-carbon fluorocarbon chain and a sulfonic acid functional group, and thus it is a perfluorosulfonic acid and a perfluoroalkyl substance (PFAS).
 It is an anthropogenic (man-made) fluorosurfactant, now regarded as a global pollutant.
 PFOS was the key ingredient in Scotchgard, a fabric protector made by 3M, and related stain repellents.
 The acronym "PFOS" refers to the parent sulfonic acid and to various salts of perfluorooctanesulfonate.
-These are all colorless or white, water soluble solids.
+These are all colorless or white, water-soluble solids.
 Although of low acute toxicity, PFOS has attracted much attention for its pervasiveness and environmental impact.
 It was added to Annex B of the Stockholm Convention on Persistent Organic Pollutants in May 2009.

 History

-In 1949, 3M began producing PFOS-based compounds by electrochemical fluorination resulting in the synthetic precursor perfluorooctanesulfonyl fluoride.
-In 1968, organofluorine content was detected in the blood serum of consumers, and in 1976 it was suggested to be perfluorooctanoic acid (PFOA) or a related compound such as PFOS.
+In 1949, 3M began producing PFOS-based compounds by electrochemical fluorination.
+In 1968, organofluorine compounds were detected in the blood serum of consumers, and in 1976, perfluorooctanoic acid (PFOA) or a related compound such as PFOS were suggested as components.
 In 1997, 3M detected PFOS in blood from global blood banks, although the company's internal documents indicate knowledge of this decades earlier, dating from the 1970s.
 In 1999, the U.S. Environmental Protection Agency began investigating perfluorinated compounds after receiving data on the global distribution and toxicity of PFOS, the key ingredient in Scotchgard.
 For these reasons, and USEPA pressure, the primary American producer of PFOS, 3M, announced, in May 2000, the phaseout of the production of PFOS, PFOA, and PFOS-related products.
+Most other manufacturers (particularly, those in Europe) phased out the production of PFOS and perfluorooctanoic acid (PFOA) in 2000 and 2006, respectively.
+A shorter-chain PFOS (perfluorohexanesulfonic acid, PFHxS), was included in Annex A to the Stockholm Convention in 2022.

-PFOS and PFOS-related chemicals are currently produced in China.
+Currently, most of PFOS and PFOS-related chemicals are produced in China.